labinfo-lncc/DEGRE/README.md

 - `legend.title` - the title of the legend.

-To label the up and downregulated genes in `results` `data.frame`, you can run it:
+To label the up and downregulated genes in `results` `data.frame`, you can run:

 ```R
 log2FC_cutoff <- 1   # You can change this value.